StoyPenny/n8n-submission-manager/README.md

 - [ ] Ability to connect with N8N API for form stats
 - [ ] Ability to add widths to form elements to make submissions more intuitive
 - [ ] Ability to bulk edit select fields
+- [ ] Ability to add descriptions to a form, in order to provide more details about functionality and actions

 ## Contributing
 1. Fork the repository